MicrosoftDocs/sql-docs/docs/powershell/run-windows-powershell-from-sql-server-management-studio.md

 ## Permissions

-When opened from SQL Server Management Studio, PowerShell does not run with Administrator privileges, which may prevent some activities such as calls to WMI.
+When opened from SQL Server Management Studio, PowerShell doesn't run with Administrator privileges, which may prevent some activities such as calls to WMI.

 ## See also